 - Coaxial speakers can fix the poor frequency response (missing sound frequencies) you find with single-cone speakers.

 Coaxial vs standard/single cone speakers

 Coaxial speakers offer better sound performance than standard single-cone speakers, even those with a “whizzer” cone added to improve the treble sound.
-Coaxial speakers can provide better frequency response and sound quality because they add one or more speaker cones (usually a tweeter) to produce the sound that a single cone woofer speaker is poor at.
+They provide a better frequency response because they add one or more cones (usually a tweeter) to produce the upper range of sound (treble, or “highs”) that a single cone usually can’t.

 Coaxial speakers sound better

-While some cheaper standard speakers may have a “whizzer” cone added, which is a small 2nd cone attached to the dust cap, for improved treble, they’re still disappointing.
+While some cheaper standard speakers may have a “whizzer” cone added, which is a small 2nd cone attached to the larger cone for improved treble, they’re still disappointing.
 I’ve yet to hear one that sounded very good.

 In fact, in all my years of car speaker installation work I can’t recall a single standard speaker that wasn’t good enough to keep vs replacing it with a coaxial model.